-This Plan will succeed by building on existing individual, community and business partnerships in order to combat litter at source.
-All sectors of the community must work together to develop and maintain a clean healthy living environment for all citizens.
+This Plan will succeed by building on existing individual, community, Local Authority and Business Community relationships in order to combat litter at source.
+All sectors of the community must value the importance of a clean vibrant living environment for all citizens and must work together in order to achieve it.